oraclespainpresales/oraclespainpresales.github.io/workshops/visualbuilder/basic.md

 Your brand new Oracle Cloud Trial account is ready but you haven't yet created all the services/artifacts needed for the workshop.
 Follow the next steps to get ready:

-1. If not yet logged in, go to the Oracle Cloud console URL: <n/>https://console.*your region*.oraclecloud.com/ where `your region` is the home region selected during the trial request in step 4 above.
+1. If not yet logged in, go to the Oracle Cloud console URL: `https://console.your_region.oraclecloud.com/` where `your_region` is the home region selected during the trial request in step 4 above.
 For example:

     | Home Region   | Console URL                                     |
     | ------------- |-------------------------------------------------|